chaos-mesh/rfcs/text/2020-12-25-selectors.md

 Current Selector implementation is just several methods.
 It's quite simple but not easy to extend.

-Before entering detailed design, let's take a look on current implementation of
+Before entering detailed design, let's take a look at the current implementation of Selector:
-Selector:

 Here is an interface called `SelectSpec`, which contains three methods: